 Green bean casserole is not commonly known in the UK at all.
 I’m used to eating green beans with a little butter, salt and pepper – so the idea of turning them into a gratin style dish was quite intriguing to me.

-Now I know that this recipe is not a completely authentic green bean casserole, so please don’t @ me!
+Now I know that this recipe is not completely authentic, so please don’t @ me!
 I’m merely sharing my spin on this popular American classic dish.

 Green bean casserole is a very popular side dish in the USA.
 It’s a casserole of green beans and mushrooms bound in a creamy sauce (a can of condensed mushroom soup) with a crispy onion topping.